 - Is there a writing requirement and how can it be fulfilled?

-Yes, there is a writing requirement for LL.M. students.
-Please visit our degree requirements page for detailed information.
+Yes, there is a writing requirement for LLM students.
+Please review the LLM Academic Regulations for detailed information.

 Yes.
 For more information please visit our page on JD/LLM Transfers.